Ruth J. Abram (Emerita)

 Sarah Case

-Sarah is currently a Deputy Program Director for the Global Initiative for Justice, Truth and Reconciliation (GIJTR), a multi-disciplinary consortium of nine organizations, led by the Conscience, that together serves as a new mechanism to respond to the transitional justice needs of societies emerging from conflict or periods of authoritarian rule.
-Through the GIJTR, Sarah has managed a range of projects, including a Transitional Justice Academy for activists in the MENA region; a multi-year collaboration with
+Sarah Case is the Deputy Program Director for ICSC’s Global Initiative for Justice, Truth and Reconciliation (GIJTR), through which she has managed a range of projects, including a Transitional Justice Academy for activists in the MENA region; a multi-year collaboration with

 Email:dcolmenares@sitesofconscience.org